matthewmueller/step.js/Readme.md

 # step.js

-  My kind of step library. no dependencies.
-73 lines of code.
-272 lines of tests.
+  My kind of step library.
+100 lines of code.
+384 lines of tests.

 ## Installation